 In recognition of the unique cultural and linguistic diversity in Puerto Rico, both Spanish and English have been adopted as official languages.
 Although Spanish is the predominant language in the classroom, students may express themselves in English.
-Should a sufficient number of students (at least 10) request it; classes may be given in English.
+Should enough students (at least 10) request it; classes may be given in English.
 Students are expected to have adequate reading, writing, and conversational skills in both English and Spanish.